klali/ha-plejd/README.md

 ### HASS.IO Docker container

-hass.io default installation script will map /usr/share/hassio/homeassistant to the /config directory inside the docker container. create a custom\_components directory if it doesn't exist (it doesn't by default)
+Hass.io default installation script will map /usr/share/hassio/homeassistant to the /config directory inside the docker container. create a custom\_components directory if it doesn't exist (it doesn't by default).
 ```
 mkdir -p /usr/share/hassio/homeassistant/custom_components
 ```